treehouses/treehouses.github.io/pages/vi/firststeps.md

 ### Log in with the Pi user

-Once you start up your Raspberry Pi and find its local IP address, you can connect to it from your computer.
-Windows users can use an SSH client like PuTTY.
+Once you start up your Raspberry Pi and find its **local IP address**, you can connect to it from your computer.
+Windows users should use Git Bash.

-Run the following in your Terminal or Git Bash:
+Run the following in your Terminal:
 `ssh pi@[local IP address]`

-When you connect through SSH for the first time, you will be prompted to accept the RSA key fingerprint, Type “yes” to continue.
+When you connect through SSH for the first time, you will be prompted to accept the RSA key fingerprint, type “yes” to continue.
 The Pi user's default password is "raspberry".

 ### Add ssh key to the Raspberry Pi